bgauduch/call-of-duty-2-docker-server/README.md

    1. Go in the `main` folder of your original game (install directory or retail DVD);
    2. Copy all the `iw_XX.iwd` from 00 to 15 to the `cod2server/main` folder;
    3. Copy all the localizations `localized_english_iwXX.iwd` to the `cod2server/main` (it might be another language).
-2. Edit the config file located in `cod2server/main/config.cfg` to suits your needs.
+2. Edit the config file located in `cod2server/main/config.cfg` to suits your needs:
+   * **Set the RCON password to something strong !**
+   * Tweak the rest as you see fit.
-3. Launch the server:
+3. From the project root, Launch the server:
    ``` bash
    docker-compose up -d
    ```